IP-this and IP-that … how do you define IP-rich?

 There it is again.

 This time it was a year-end interview in the Financial Post.

 “Bains called the $250 million a “down payment”, suggesting more money is coming.
 The pledge was intended to give him additional flexibility to invest in “IP-rich” companies.”

 Bains went on to say “We’re focusing a lot on developing IP”.

-OK that all sounds good, but what does IP-rich imply?
-What does it mean?
-I have explored this idea before.
+OK that all sounds good, but what is an IP-rich company?
+What does IP-rich mean?

-In 2018, an article in the Globe and Mail about Waterloo’s Smarter Alloys commented “ … IP will give [the] company a big edge”.
+In 2018, a Globe and Mail article about Waterloo’s Smarter Alloys commented “ … IP will give [the] company a big edge”.
 One might infer they were IP-rich, or at least on their way, at the time of writing.
 In February 2020, after receiving $4.5 million in funding from SDTC, I took a second look at Smarter Alloys’ patents, and thought about what one might want to see for IP to give this big edge.